-Australian companies that make a trans-Tasman imputation election are required to file an Annual imputation return (IR4J) by 31 July, after the end of the tax year.
-A Companies income tax return (IR4) isn't required, unless the company has a permanent establishment (eg, maintains an office) in New Zealand.
+Australian companies that make a trans-Tasman imputation election are required to complete an Annual imputation return - IR4J by 31 July, after the end of the tax year.
+A Companies income tax return - IR4 is not required, unless the company has a permanent establishment (for example, maintains an office) in New Zealand.